-The EMS University EMT Course consists of a total of 184 hours.
+The EMS University, LLC EMT Course consists of a total of 184 hours.
 Specifically, this is a total of 152 hours of didactic instruction, 4 hours of practical examination assistance, 16 hours of clinical rotations and 12 hours of vehicular rotations (28 hours externship total).
 Course hours are subject to change with appropriate notification to the student/applicant.
 This course shall meet and/or exceed the United States Department of Transportation, National Highway Transportation Safety Administration, Emergency Medical Technician National Standard Curriculum guidelines and 2009, the National EMS Education Standards as well as meet Arizona Department of Health Services, Bureau of EMS education standards.

 What is an EMT?

 This is a short video produced by an ambulance agency in St. Louis, Missouri.
 We are citing the video as an information source about what it means to be an EMT.
 EMS University, LLC does not claim copyright or ownership of this video.

 Please take a look at the U.S. Bureau of Labor Statistics Report on the career outlook for EMTs and Paramedics.
 This information will give you good insight regarding the EMS field, including some of the advantages and disadvantages in becoming an EMT.

 |Course Introduction and Overview||Emergency Medical Care Systems, Research and Public Health||Workforce Safety and Wellness of the EMT||Medical, Legal, and Ethical Issues|

 |Documentation||Communication||Lifting and Moving Patients||Lab: Lifting and Moving Patients|

 |Anatomy, Physiology, and Medical Terminology||Pathophysiology||Life Span Development||Airway Management, Artificial Ventilation, and Oxygenation|